-Academic Probation The Academic Probation and Suspension Policy establishes that any student who earns less than a 2.0 cumulative or current GPA and/or fails to complete at least one-half of total credits attempted in a semester, excluding withdrawals and incompletes, shall be placed on academic probation.
+Academic Probation The Academic Probation and Suspension Policy establishes that any student who earns less than a 2.0 cumulative or current GPA, excluding withdrawals and incompletes, shall be placed on academic probation.
 Grades of "A" through "F" and "N" are computed.
 Academic probation statuses are noted in the student's transcript record.